ingdamiangonzalez/devops-coding-challenge/terraform/README.md

 - securitygroup.tf = Create security groups for elb and ecs.

-- terraform.tfvars = Variables file
+- terraform.tfvars = Variables file.
+With this file you can overwrite default variables to change configurations (app variables, ssh key files, aws variables.)

 - vars.tf = Variables definition